kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 #### TL;DR: The key takeaways from this post are:

-- **RDF overview**: RDF is a simple and flexible data model, where both data and schema are sentences in the form of (subject, predicate/verb, object) triples.
+- **RDF overview**: RDF is a simple and flexible data model, where both data and schema are simple sentences in the form of (subject, predicate/verb, object) triples.
   A collection of these triples forms a graph.
-  RDF is further a knowledge representation system due to the standards around RDF, such as RDFS and OWL, that give clear meaning to the vocabulary in triples, especially the verbs.
+  RDF is further a knowledge representation system due to the standards around RDF, such as RDFS and OWL, that give clear meaning to certain vocabulary in triples, especially the verbs.
   This enables DBMSs[^1] to do automatic logical inference over triples.
 RDF has its historical roots in Semantic Web, which has its roots in good old-fashioned symbolic AI/knowledge representation and reasoning (KRR).

-- **RDF virtues**: The main benefits of RDF are: (i) modeling complex, irregular domains;
+- **RDF virtues**: The main pros of RDF are: (i) modeling complex, irregular domains;
   (ii) seamless schema and data querying; (iii) data integration without transformations;
   and (iv) automatic logical inference/reasoning.

-- **RDF vices**: The main tradeoffs that are commonly compromised when building large RDF databases are: (i) performance and scalability;
-  (ii) complexity of modeling; and (iii) ensuring logical consistency in complex domains.
+- **RDF vices**: The main cons of building large RDF databases are: (i) performance and scalability; (ii) verbosity; and (iii) inherent challenges of modeling complex domains, such and ensuring logical consistency in the database.

 - **Role of RDF and reasoning in the context of LLMs**: RDF and knowledge graphs are being used in retrieval augmented generation (RAG) to link the chunks or the entities